ronnievormelker/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' – Leonardo da Vinci.
 This quote reminds us that in coding, as in art and engineering, the most elegant solutions are often those that are simplest and最容易理解.
 Strive to write clean, maintainable code that solves the problem at hand without unnecessary complexity.
 Remember that you write code not only for computers but also for humans to read, understand, and modify."

 In practice, this means using clear variable names, writing modular code, avoiding redundant functions or classes, and adhering to established design patterns and best practices.
 It also involves constant refactoring—trimming the fat from your codebase to keep it lean and efficient.
 Always consider the future readers and maintainers of your code because they will appreciate simplicity just as much as complex algorithms or advanced optimizations.

+# 2024-01-20
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help with this:

+1. Prioritize tasks: When you are working on a project, make sure to list all the tasks that need to get done.
+Then, prioritize them based on their importance and urgency.
+By doing this, you can make better use of your time and ensure that the most critical tasks are completed first.
+2. Plan ahead: Always try to plan your tasks for the next day or week as soon as possible.
+That way, when you sit down to work, your day is already organized and you know exactly what you need t